dntoll/quiz/system_testing.md

 - Traceability is testing of a non functional requirement
 + the ability to remove invalid test-cases when a requirement is changed.

+## Traceability, How can we achieve it?
++ By naming convention (name, number) of the use cases and test cases
++ By a test matrix, showing dependencies
+- By making sure we have a limited input domain
+- By testing functional requirements
+- by doing compatibility testing

 ## How can we derive tests from Use-cases?
 	Check all that apply
  + Only test main success scenario